hvasbath/beat/docs/getting_started.rst

     duration: 38.4

-Standard pyrocko traces will need to be converted to beat trace objects, this is done simply, assuming that "traces" is a list of pyrocko trace objects.
+Standard pyrocko traces will need to be converted to beat trace objects, this is done simply, assuming that "traces" is a list of pyrocko trace objects, by:

     from beat import heart
     traces_beat = []